Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Closure Under Lexicographical Products

 To the best of our knowledge, this is the only known closure property for positional objectives.
-We do not know whether it is possible to derive Corollary~\ref{cor:closure_lexico} without introducing monotonic graphs.
+We do not know whether it is possible to derive Corollary~\ref{cor:closure_lexico} without introducing well-monotone graphs.

-\paragraph{Parity games.} Note that lexicographical products -- of objectives or of well-monotonic graphs -- are associative; therefore the lexicographical product of a finite family of prefix-invariant objectives $W_1,\dots,W_h$ over disjoint sets of colors $C_1,\dots,C_h$ is well-defined, and given by